-Before I answer that question, let me dig into a little of the history of Love-Based Copywriting and how it came be birthed into the world.
+Before I answer that question, let me dig into a little of the history of Love-Based Copywriting and how it came to be birthed into the world.
 (As a quick reminder, copy is writing promotional copy for businesses, not to be confused with protecting intellectual property or putting a copyright on something.)

 They took direct response tactics that had worked into those other mediums and applied them to the Internet.

 The result?
 Massive, high conversions for very little cost.
-(The problem with direct mail and infomercials is there’s a pretty high cost associated with mailing the letters and packages, or to shoot and edit the television commercials, but that cost didn’t exist in the early days of the Internet.)
+(The problem with direct mail and infomercials is that there’s a pretty high cost associated with mailing the letters and packages, or to shoot and edit the television commercials, but that cost didn’t exist in the early days of the Internet.)

-As you can imagine, using the Internet this way to make money didn’t remain a secret too long.
+As you can imagine, using the Internet this way to make money didn’t remain a secret for too long.
 Lots and lots of marketers and entrepreneurs started jumping on board the gravy train.

 The response they got from those smart “traditional” marketers?
 Suck it up.
 It works.
 Put on your big girl panties and quit complaining about it.

 (Truly, they meant well.
 Because it DOES work.
 And they did want to help other entrepreneurs make more money.)

 But that wasn’t the response many of those “conscious” entrepreneurs were looking for.
 So they asked other copywriters (like me) to come up with a different solution.